germany insider facts

 b) Nationals of countries outside the EU - Who needs a visa for Germany?

-Visitors to Germany who are citizens of a non-EU country need a passport that is valid until the end of their scheduled journey.
+Visitors to Germany who are citizens of a non-EU country need a passport that is at least 90 days valid following the end of their scheduled journey.
 Children need their own passport, or must be included in a parent's passport.

 Depending on your nationality, you might even need a visa to enter Germany.
 In this case, your passport must be valid for another four months after your arrival in Germany.